 This might not be shocking to hear, but beets show up quite a bit in Slavic cooking.
 Most famously, they are the star ingredient of various borscht/barszcz recipes accoss the region, and ćwikła, a grated beet and horseradish condiment that is almost always served on Easter and many Passover meals.

-This recipe is for a simple (but potentially messy) shredded beet salad is often served as a side or accompaniement for lunch or dinner.
+This recipe is for a simple (but potentially messy) shredded beet salad can be served as a side or accompaniment for lunch or dinner.
 By the way, if you get beets with the stems and leaves, don’t discard them.
 They are very healthy and you can cook the greens down with some garlic and lemon!

 This will make between 4-6 servings depending on the size of your beets and appetite.